 Some Members have already touched on the issue of credit unions.
 Before I entered politics I worked in a credit union, and only last month I chaired the summit of a lot of Glasgow’s credit unions.
 It is no secret that in Glasgow we have had two credit unions go bust recently: most recently, Parkhead Credit Union.
 It is all well and good for us in this place to talk about the importance of credit unions, and I would absolutely encourage people to join a credit union.
 I should at this juncture declare an interest as a shareholder in Cranhill and Baillieston credit unions.
 There are, as I am sure the Minister knows, issues relating to capital ratios and the governance of credit unions.
 More often than not when I visit my local credit unions, most of the members of the board are well over retirement age, so if we are talking about the sustainability of credit unions, we need to look at that as well.

 The hon.
 Member for Hitchin and Harpenden (Bim Afolami) touched on the important issue of financial education.
 He is absolutely right to point out that it is an issue we have spoken about for a long time.
 If I reflect on my own experiences, it was only in my late teens that I started to really understand budgeting and the importance of financial education.
 I very much commend Christians Against Poverty, which does really good work supporting people with budgeting.
-If we are serious about ensuring that young folk make informed decisions about their finances, we need to teach them about such things as annual percentage rate and the importance of ethical lending.
+If we are serious about ensuring that young folk make informed decisions about their finances, we need to teach them about such things as APR the importance of ethical lending.
 One way of doing that is through credit unions.
-What discussions has the Minister had with education Ministries across the UK to ensure that we put pressure on Governments across these islands to invest in financial education?
+What discussions has the Minister had with Education Ministries across the UK to ensure that we put pressure on Governments across these islands to invest in financial education?

 This has been a good debate, and there is clearly an appetite for lots more debate.
 I hope that the Minister will take the points raised on board.